 Not that there was a great deal going on today however and after a quick inspection of the empty beach we all agreed that we should find a bar for another beer.
 We found a traditional sort of place that had an extensive selection of port wines ranging from just a few Escudos a glass to quite a lot of Escudos a glass and because we didn’t understand the hierarchy or the complexities of Port Wine we just settled for a beer instead.

 By late afternoon we decided we should go back to the villa so with Richard driving (because, on account of the fact that he was responsible for the car, hadn’t had any beer) we tried to find our way out of the town.
 This wasn’t as easy as it sounds and being unfamiliar with driving on the other side of the road he managed to knock over a parked motorcycle and then almost wipe out a couple of pedestrians for good measure.
-Before he could do some really serious damage we made him pull over and I took over the controls for the short drive back.
+Once out of the town the remainder of the journey was thankfully uneventful.

 We had some more beer of course and then realised that none of us was fit to drive again so we couldn’t go back out and agreed that it would have to be an evening at the villa.

 After the sun went down it became rather chilly so we gathered up some twigs and branches for firewood and lit a fire in the lounge and spent the evening eating bread rolls with cheese and drinking beer.
 In fact we drank rather more beer than we intended to and by the end of the evening the supply that we had bought for the three days was completely gone!